AaltoSciComp/scicomp-docs/data/plans.rst

 4. Storage and backup during the research project.

    - Aalto really excels here.
-Basically, just use the :doc:`Aalto network drives <../aalto/aaltodata>`.
+Basically, just use the :doc:`Aalto network drives <aalto-details>`.
 This storage is large, free, shareable, snapshotted, backed up to an offsite datacenter.
 Access is controlled via Aalto accounts plus unix groups.
 If people need to make other copies (and it's allowed